Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>How to delete the item and what if there is no such item?</summary>
+<summary>How to delete an item and what if there is no such item?</summary>

 ```JavaScript
 const data = new Set([1, 4, 8]);